asweigart/PythonStdioGames/README.md

 # PythonStdioGames

+INSTALL: `pip install gamesbyexample`

+RUN LAUNCHER: `python -m gamesbyexample`

 A collection of games (with source code) to use for example programming lessons.
 Written in Python 3.
 Click on the **src** folder to view all of the programs.

-Eventually, I will put all of these games into a launcher application that can be installed with `pip install gamesbyexample`.

 NOTE: Currently I'm not accepting pull requests at this time, but feel free to leave comments or send suggestions to al@inventwithpython.com